Donut County

-Donut County is an indie video game developed by American indie designer Ben Esposito and published by Annapurna Interactive.
-In the game, the player moves a hole to swallow objects, which makes the hole increase in size.
-The concept originated in a game jam that used video game pitches from a Twitter account parody of game designer Peter Molyneux, and later added a mechanic similar to that of Katamari Damacy.
+Donut County is a puzzle video game developed by American designer Ben Esposito and published by Annapurna Interactive in 2018.
+The player moves a hole to swallow objects, which makes the hole increase in size.
+The concept originated in a game jam based on pitches from a Twitter account parody of game designer Peter Molyneux and later added a mechanic similar to that of Katamari Damacy.
 Other inspirations for the game included Hopi figurines—a theme Esposito later relinquished—and locations from Bruce Springsteen songs.
-Donut County was released in August 2018 for iOS, macOS, PlayStation 4, and Microsoft Windows platforms while versions for Xbox One and Nintendo Switch were released in December 2018.
-It also released for Android in December 2020.
+Donut County was released in August 2018 for iOS, macOS, PlayStation 4, and Microsoft Windows platforms, while versions for Xbox One and Nintendo Switch were released in December 2018.
+It was also released for Android in December 2020.

 Gameplay

-In Donut County, the players control a hole across several different levels, each of which is self contained but has several areas that open up as they progress.
+In Donut County, the player controls a hole across several different levels, each of which is self-contained but has several areas that open up as they progress.
 The goal of the game is to swallow every object to essentially clear out the level.
-As players move the hole to swallow objects, the hole increases in size.
-There are some puzzle aspects to this; to swallow objects floating on top of water, the player may need to maneuver the hole to drain part of the water, and then have that water consumed by a bird, repeating this until the water is drained.
-Later in the game, the player gains access to a catapult that fits in the top of the hole.
-This can be used to fling certain items swallowed by it to hit outcroppings to dislodge objects or to trigger switches.
+As the player moves the hole to swallow objects, the hole increases in size.
+There are some puzzle aspects to this: to swallow objects floating on top of water, the player may need to maneuver the hole to drain part of the water and then have that water consumed by a bird, repeating this until the water is drained.
+Later in the game, the player gains access to a catapult that fits at the top of the hole.
+This can be used to fling certain items swallowed by it, hit outcroppings to dislodge objects, or trigger switches.